The passive index investing movement has taken off in a big way- in New Zealand, we’re just catching up with the rest of the world- especially the US.

 - Vanguard Australian Share Index Fund 0.35% annual fee– consisting of around 4% of the Simplicity Growth fund

-Overall- it’s cheaper to go with Simplicity at 0.31%, compare to Superlife starting at 0.44% – but you have a greater ability to customise your Kiwisaver with Superlife- which can both be seen as a positive or a negative- that depends on you and your investment style.
+Overall- it’s cheaper to go with Simplicity at 0.31%, compared to Superlife starting at 0.44% – but you have a greater ability to customise your KiwiSaver with Superlife- which can both be seen as a positive or a negative- that depends on you and your investment style.

 Sharesies offers several Vanguard funds through Smartshares, with no markup in fee for the SmartShare fund.
-The fees on the Vanguard funds range from 0.34% to 0.59% They are the;
+The fees on the Vanguard funds range from 0.34% to 0.59%.
+They are the following;

 - US 500 Fund: 0.34% -Invests in the SmartShares Total World Fund, which is the Vanguard S&P 500 ETF with an annual fee of 0.03%.

 - Total World Fund 0.56% Invests in the SmartShares Total World Fund, which is the Vanguard Total World Stock ETF with an annual fee of 0.08%.

 - US Large Growth 0.51% – Invest in the SmartShares US Large Growth Fund, which is just the Vanguard Value ETF with an annual fee of 0.04%

 - Europe Fund 0.59% Invest in the SmartShares Europe Fund, which in turn invests in the Vanguard FTSE Europe ETF with an annual fee of 0.08%